 Like Boston Bay, Winnifred Beach is a real beauty, wider though, with sea grape trees around for some ‘shade’ and plenty facilities; different bars and restaurants and arts & craft shops.
 It is the most beautiful one in the eyes of many; we can say a ‘five star beach’.
 It is a save place for children therefore families love it.
 It can be nice crowed on weekends and holidays with enjoying the chill, friendly Jamaican vibes, …peaceful!
 Winnifred Beach: to find off the main, cliff top road and down a bumpy pathway (by car) or trough a small hiking path.
 To park your car probably a little fee is asked.

 7 DEAD END BEACH

-The famous Hip Strip with its beautiful view over the blue coloured ocean is decorated with beach bars and restaurants and leads to Dead End Beach.
+The famous Hip Strip with its beautiful view over the blue coloured ocean is decorated with beaches bars and restaurants and leads to Dead End Beach.
 Visiting Dead End is an easy way to get an authentic Jamaican beach experience in Montego Bay.
 This beach attracts local visitors and travellers waiting for their flight back home and has a lively atmosphere.

 Mommie Fairy, on the beach, sells all kind of drinks and little snacks like awesome sandwiches with fried fish or cheese and salad.
 Wifi access is across the street at the nearby bar/restaurant, also a good place to chill out and have some lunch.